Complex Questions: Global Challenges & Social Justice

 • Constructing the Self

 This is an interdisciplinary class exploring the questions of personal identity.
-You will get acquainted with recent findings in genetics, biology, anthropology, neuroscience, cognitive science, behavioral economics, psychology, and sociology.
+Besides literature and philosophy, students will get acquainted with recent findings in genetics, epigenetics, biology, anthropology, neuroscience, cognitive science, behavioral economics, psychology, and sociology.
 Ethics and bioethics will also be a part of the course.
-To do well, be prepared to invest a significant amount of time and effort; you will broaden your intellectual horizons and hone your critical thinking, reading, and communication skills.
+This course is intellectually challenging, reading and writing intensive.
+It is designed to help students hone their critical thinking, reading, and communication skills.

 • King Arthur in the 21st Century

 King Arthur has captured the Western imagination, despite possibly never having existed at all.
 According to legend, Arthur emerged from the wreckage of the Roman Empire in the late 5th or early 6th century to lead the British defense against Germanic invaders, only to die (or maybe not!) in the noble but doomed endeavor.
 He appears in no written records until the early 9th century.
 From that point on, however, this once and future king features prominently in Western culture.
-According to Arthurian mythology, he will return in our hour of greatest need, but in a way, he's never left.
-In this course, we will consider why his image has proven so durable and endlessly adaptable, particularly in the contexts of recent films, television series, young adult fantasy novels, and British heritage tourism.
+According to Arthurian mythology, he will return in our hour of greatest need, but in a way, he never left.
+In this course, we will consider why his image has proven so durable and endlessly adaptable, particularly in the contexts of recent films, television series, and YA fantasy novels.

 The mainstream mass media have been a farce when it comes to informing people about important issues.
 A Gallup’s study shows that “Americans' Trust in Media Remains at Historical Low”.
 People who rely on the mainstream mass media, as the only source of information, are at a disadvantage when it comes to important issues that affect their lives, rights, health, and pocketbooks, while they are kept busy with trivial issues.
 In this course, the students learn how to become critical thinkers who can intelligently analyze the effects of ownership, advertisement, advertisers, logical fallacies, and other tricks of the mass media trade.
 They will become better informed citizens that won’t be easily bamboozled by the mainstream mass media sound bites.